verrazzano/docs/content/en/docs/setup/customizing/storage.md

 You can customize the persistence settings for these components through the [VerrazzanoSpec](/docs/reference/api/verrazzano/verrazzano/#verrazzanospec), as follows:

-* Overriding the persistence settings for all components (Keycloak, Grafana, Prometheus, Elasticsearch, and Kibana) by using the `defaultVolumeSource` field.
+* Overriding the persistence settings for all components (Keycloak, Grafana, Prometheus, OpenSearch, and OpenSearch Dashboards) by using the `defaultVolumeSource` field.
 * Overriding the persistence settings for Keycloak by using the `volumeSource` field on that component's configuration.

 You can set the global `defaultVolumeSource` and component-level `volumeSource` fields to one of the following values: